-Facility Rentals revenues increased by 81% and totaled \$7,165,000 for 2023.
-Satellite Wagering revenues totaled \$514,000 in 2023 and increased by nearly 24% as compared to 2022.
+Facility Rentals revenues increased by 2% and totaled \$7,327,000 for 2024.
+Satellite Wagering revenues totaled \$529,000 in 2024 and increased by nearly 3% as compared to 2023.

-Leases/Operating Agreements includes pledge agreement payments from the Del Mar Thoroughbred Club (DMTC) as a result of net horse racing operations, \$1,225,000 from DMTC in direct rent payments to the DAA, plus \$505,000 through the various operating agreements of the Surf & Turf Recreation Facilities campus, which is composed of an RV park, driving range, miniature golf, tennis courts, swim school, volleyball centers, and a golf pro shop.
+Leases/Operating Agreements includes pledge agreement payments from the Del Mar Thoroughbred Club (DMTC) as a result of net horse racing operations, \$1,825,000, which included a \$600,000 payment for hosting the Breeders Cup, from DMTC in direct rent payments to the DAA, plus \$568,000 through the various operating agreements of the Surf & Turf Recreation Facilities campus, which is composed of an RV park, driving range, miniature golf, tennis courts, swim school, volleyball centers, a golf pro shop, and Equestrian activities also resumed at Horsepark.